Mas Subramanian

 Mas Subramanian, (born 1954), is a solid-state materials scientist at Oregon State University in Corvallis, Oregon.
 He is a University Distinguished Professor and the Milton Harris Chair of Materials Science in the university's Department of Chemistry.
-His work in solid-state chemistry on structure-property relationships of inorganic compounds has led to several breakthrough discoveries of novel functional materials, many of which have found usage in various applications.
-Subramanian has authored 400 research publications and holds 60 patents.
-His publications have received more than 30,000 citations (h-index: 75).
+His work in solid-state chemistry on structure-property relationships of inorganic compounds has led to several new functional materials, many of which have found usage in various applications.
+Subramanian has authored 400+ research publications and holds 84 patents.
+His publications have received more than 35,000 citations (h-index: 80).

 Early life and education

 Subramanian was born and raised in Chennai, India.
 Subramanian received his B.S. in chemistry from the University of Madras, in 1975 and received a M.S. in inorganic chemistry from the same university in 1977.
-Subramanian's master's thesis featured analysis of various minerals and alloy compounds.
-In 1982 Mas completed his Ph.D. in solid state chemistry on pyrochlore oxides at the Indian Institute of Technology, Madras, India, under the guidance of the late Professor G. V. Subba Rao.
-The introduction to his thesis is a pyrochlore review that remains his most cited work to date.
+In his master's thesis Subramanian analyzed various minerals and alloys.
+In 1982 he completed his Ph.D. in solid state chemistry on pyrochlore oxides at the Indian Institute of Technology, Madras, India, under the guidance of G. V. Subba Rao.
+The introduction to his thesis is a pyrochlore review that remains his most cited work.
 From 1982 to 1984, he was a NSF Post Doctoral Fellow under the guidance of Abraham Clearfield at Texas A&M University, College Station, Texas.